sprout-uci/vrased/README.md

 Note, however, that these patches merely fix the identified vulnerabilities in the VRASED reference implementation in an _ad-hoc_ manner.
-Specifically, our patches do not address the root cause for these oversights (i.e., in terms of preventing implementation-model mismatch, missing attacker capabilities, deductive errors) and cannot in any other way guarantee the absence of further vulnerabilities.
+Specifically, our patches do not address the root cause for these oversights (i.e., in terms of preventing implementation-model mismatches, missing attacker capabilities, deductive errors) and cannot in any other way guarantee the absence of further vulnerabilities.
 We provide more discussion on mitigations and guidelines in the paper.